 In 2015, owner Ken Tominaga completed an extensive renovation on his wildly popular Japanese eatery, nearly doubling the space.
 He added a lounge with a low-slung, overstuffed couch, a long, raw wood table, and a raw wood bar set with raw stump stools, to complement the main dining room and sushi bar that shines with seasonal offerings like gnome fish and amberjack.
 The new bar in the lounge also specializes in sake, curated by sake sommelier Stuart Morris, who also services San Francisco’s newish Pabu and Ramen Bar, from chef Michael Mina and Tominaga.

 Now, get ready to eat!

-Over one hundred restaurants offer fantastic meals at special prices during the ninth annual Sonoma County Restaurant Week.
-This is a great time to explore new dining options or enjoy old favorites, and build many more romantic memories.
+Over one hundred restaurants offer fantastic meals at special prices during the tenth annual Sonoma County Restaurant Week.
+This is a great time to explore new dining options or enjoy old favorites, and build many more mouthwatering memories.